 Terry Keenan went to a pub to celebrate 'Mad Monday' at the end of the 2012 football season.
 He didn't suspect anything dangerous would happen that night.
 During the celebrations, Terry was king hit by another patron – and ultimately passed away.

-While the patron was cleared of manslaughter charges, Wendy, Terry's wife, was able to sue the pub for not providing enough security guards to make sure the incident didn’t occur.
+While the patron was cleared of manslaughter charges, Wendy, Terry's wife, was able to sue the pub for not providing enough security guards to make sure the physical assault didn't occur.

 Stories of king hits like this are, sadly, common in Australia.
 And the problem may be getting worse.